-By facing an audience of students, on a blackboard or in a video, and telling facts, formulas and answers.
+They face an audience of students, in front of a blackboard or in a video, and telling facts, formulas or answers.

-I’ve taught more than 10,000 students myself.
-I started out as a teacher-who-tells.
-But with experience, I’ve transformed into a teacher-who-cues.
-From that experience, I can tell you that cueing is unbelievably more effective than telling.
+I’ve taught more than 10,000 students myself and I started out as a ‘teacher-who-tells.’
+But with experience, I’ve transformed into a ‘teacher-who-cues.’
+I can tell you that cueing is unbelievably more effective than telling.
 That’s why we follow this philosophy religiously at Cuemath.
-Every Cuemath teacher is rigorously trained to cue, not tell.
+Every Cuemath teacher is rigorously trained to cue, and to not tell.
 And by the way, that’s why we are called Cuemath. :)

 If you liked this, you might be interested in exploring Cuemath’s LIVE Online Classes, where expert tutors teach math and coding by cueing instead of telling.